dalong0514/readnotes/20200201读书笔记/2020080PHP_and_MySQL_Web_R01.md

 You should consider adopting a coding standard for field names so that all field names throughout your site use the same format.
 This way, you can more easily remember whether, for example, you abbreviated a word in a field name or put in underscores as spaces.

-1『form 即表单；get (appended to the end of the URL) or post (sent as a separate message)；』
+1『form 即表单；又见这两种请求，get 和 post，get (appended to the end of the URL) or post (sent as a separate message)。』

 3『